Open Source Developer and Organizer

 OpenStack (2012 - present)

 First IBMer with code accepted into the OpenStack project.
-Spear headed the IBM engagement with the OpenStack community moving us from virtually non existant in the Essex Release (Apr 2012), to 7th overall in the Folsom Release (Sept 2012), to 3rd overall in the Grizzly Release (Apr 2013).
+Spear headed the IBM engagement with the OpenStack community moving us from virtually non-existent in the Essex Release (Apr 2012), to 7th overall in the Folsom Release (Sept 2012), to 3rd overall in the Grizzly Release (Apr 2013).

 Project Technical Lead (PTL) for the OpenStack QA Program (Jun 2013 - April 2014).
 Consistently in the top 20 contributors to OpenStack and top 5 reviewers of code submissions to the project.

-Directly lead team of 12 within the LTC in our engagement in the upstream OpenStack project, creating focus areas around QA, Upgradability, and API stability.
+Directly lead team of 12 within the IBM Linux Technology Center in our engagement in the upstream OpenStack project, creating focus areas around QA, Upgradability, and API stability.
 Consulted and mentored an additional 50 - 100 IBM developers throughout various organizations (Tivoli, Systems Group, Websphere, Software Group Standards, IBM Global Services, IBM Research) in both their OpenStack upstream engagements, as well as their use of OpenStack within IBM products and services.

 Worked with large IBM customers (gov and financial) on early stage OpenStack prototypes.
 Provided support around Nova configurations for POCs.